Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Frustrated Chains Phase ( T1g )

-In this section, we investigate the $T_{1g}$ phase, indicated by the magenta arc at the top of the phase diagram, \cref{fig:phase_diagram}(f).
-We dub this the frustrated chains phase, as it has a subextensively degenerate ground state manifold on polarized chains.
-We expose the origin of interchain interactions, via spinon collisions, and the fate of the equilibrium state at low temperatures.
-In the process, we uncover the mechanism by which the spin ice and X-cube spin liquids arise at the ends of this phase through the condensation of two distinct bound states of 1D spinons.
+In this section we investigate the $T_{1g}$ phase, indicated by the magenta arc at the top of the phase diagram \cref{fig:phase_diagram}(f).
+We dub this the frustrated chains phase, as it has a subextensively degenerate ground state manifold of polarized chains.
+We expose the origin of inter-chain interactions via spinon collisions, and the fate of the equilibrium state at low temperatures.
+In the process, we uncover the mechanism by which the spin ice and X-cube spin liquids arise at the end points of this phase through the condensation of two distinct bound states of 1D spinons.